 The museum features a selection of decorated dishes and household items prepared for the Dutch royal family.

 The museum features two videos showing the way the factory operates.
-The children will be able to enjoy a drawing workshop on ceramics here and you can see the artists at work and other demonstrations, several times a day.
+Children will be able to enjoy a drawing workshop on ceramics, and you can see the artists at work and other demonstrations, several times a day.

 PricesIf it looks expensive, you do not have to buy here.
 In stores in the city you can buy cheaper products.

-Entrance fee is 8.5 euros for children from 13 years and older, and adults 13.5 euros.
+The entrance fee is 8.5 euros for children over 13 years old, and adults 13.5 euros.
 Children enter for free.

 The traditional Delft tiles were produced mainly in Delft, Holland during the 17th and 18th centuries.
 Their sources of inspiration were ceramics brought in by merchants from China and some from Japan.
 The Dutch admired the Chinese china.
 They explored and began to imitate the beautifully decorated vases, urns, trays and porcelain plates.
 But the talent did its work and soon the tiles and painted dishes received a local Dutch style.
 Soon enough, they won all over Europe and their own imitations.